-35. Over the past 3 months has there been concern (e.g., from doctors, family etc.) that your child is not growing taller as he/she should because of their eating habits?
+35. If younger than 20 years old: Over the past 3 months has there been concern (e.g., from doctors, family etc.) that your child is not growing taller as he/she should because of their eating habits?
+If 20 years or older: Have you ever been told by a healthcare professional that your child has not reached their expected height or that their growth was stunted specifically due to their eating habits?